 Aitch!
 I shouted, a nightjar!
 Luckily she knew I was weird so she joined me and we peered out from our first floor window and a nightjar flitted past.
 I was over the moon with excitement and discovery.
 A Freckled Nightjar right outside my flat!

 Investigation revealed it to be a well-known one, roosting on the roof of the residential hotel nearby.
 Eden Gardens, now a retirement home.
-It had been discovered by Philip Clancey, famous birder and splitter and Durban Natural Science Museum ornithologist, who lived in the hotel.They usually roost on rocks and the roof was a good substitute.
+It had been discovered by Philip Clancey, famous birder and splitter and Durban Natural Science Museum ornithologist and author and artist, who lived in the hotel.They usually roost on rocks and the roof was a good substitute.
 Their camouflage is impressive: